dragonman225/notablog/README.md

 > Make sure you have Node.js v12.0.0 or higher.
 Check with command `node -v`.

+> For existing users who want to upgrade from v0.3.x, please go through all below steps (do a clean install), except that you can continue to use your Notion table.

 1. Install Notablog.
    ```bash
    npm i -g notablog